Holy Himalaya Eco Trek

 7.5 hours

-As we descend further along the Budhi Gandaki valley, the landscape transforms into a lush haven, accompanied by the chatter of monkeys perched on trees and rocks.
+As we go down further along the Budhi Gandaki valley, the landscape is now a lush haven with a lot of chattering by monkeys perched on trees and rocks.
 The warm, humid climate envelops us, inviting lush vegetation to thrive.
-Our journey takes us through Tatopani village, where a rejuvenating hot water shampoo and rinse provide a refreshing break.
-Finally, we arrive at Khorla Beshi, where the owner cultivates coffee and various fruit trees.
-Nestled amidst this verdant paradise, our campsite offers a tranquil retreat amidst nature's bounty.
+We will start our trek to Tatopani village, passing through it and then having the rejuvenating hot water shampoo and rinse as refreshing breaks.
+Finally, we reach Khorla Beshi, where the owner grows coffee and other fruit trees.
+Our campsite amidst this green paradise is tranquil and serene.

 24